llpeterson/security/key-distro.md

 Bob—using the keys that the KDC already shares with each of them—and generates a new session key for them to use.
 Then Alice and Bob communicate directly using their session key.
 Kerberos is a widely used system based on this approach.
+We describe Kerberos (which also provides authentication) in the next section.
+The following subsection describes a powerful alternative.

 ## Diffie-Hellman Key Exchange